 In its monthly user survey, Valve’s data shows that gamers accessing Steam were doing so from PCs running a higher number of Nvidia Ampere graphics cards.
 The RTX 3080 graphics card saw a 0.24% increase in usage during the month of May, while the RTX 3070 GPU saw a 0.19% increase.

 Of course, cheaper and more readily accessible cards still remain the most common, but the growth is certainly encouraging to see.
 It coincides with recent drops in GPU pricing and increases in supply.

 AMD components have also made an appearance on the survey, with the RTX 3060 increasing 0.18% and the Radeon RX 6800 XT increasing 0.15%.

-These stats are pivotal as they hint that more and more gamers are getting access to these high-end GPUs, both as desktop parts and in gaming laptops, which have been scarce in recent months.
+These stats are pivotal as they hint that more and more gamers are getting access to these high-end GPUs, both as desktop parts and in

 The overall graphics card increase has also seen AMD gain some market share against the consumer favorite, Intel at 1.24%.
 However, the competitor remains in a staunch lead with an overall 67.19% of users.